 Choosing a wedding venue

-Your wedding is your first joint statement of style as a couple, so it’s important to choose a location that conveys the spirit and style of your future as Mr. and Mrs. Whether you have your eyes set on a garden, vineyard, city loft, barn, or remote beach, here are some tips for securing a fabulous wedding venue.
+Your wedding is your first joint statement of style as a couple, so it’s important to choose a location that conveys the spirit and style of your future as husband and wife.
+Whether you have your eyes set on a garden, vineyard, city loft, barn, or remote beach, here are some tips for securing a fabulous wedding venue.

 Choose your location